-There are a ton of variances in mounting styles, the majority of seats have a pretty simple 4-bolt mounting pattern, though some of the newer GM seats use a 2-bolt/2-hook mounting pattern.
-With most hod rods & project cars the easiest route to go with is a seat with a completely flat seat track.
-This allows you to through-bolt to the frame to ensure a safe, secure seat and reduces the amount of grinding you'll have to do.
+Mounting styles can vary significantly, with most seats featuring a simple 4-bolt mounting pattern.
+However, some newer GM seats use a 2-bolt/2-hook mounting pattern.
+For hot rods and project cars, the easiest route is often a seat with a completely flat seat track.
+This allows for through-bolting to the frame for a safe, secure seat and minimizes the amount of grinding required.

-Powered seats are great, but it's important to make sure you don't bite off more than you can chew.
-If you get a pair of "loaded" seats with heat, A/C, and memory you're going to be in for a rough ride.
-Powered tracks and lumbar are usually really easy, typically requiring just 12 volts and a ground.
+Powered seats offer many benefits, but it's important to ensure they are manageable.
+Fully "loaded" seats with heat, A/C, and memory can be complex to install.
+Powered tracks and lumbar are usually straightforward, typically requiring just 12 volts and a ground.

-Seats equipped with memory require a memory bypass.
-Theoretically this is done by mapping out the switch harness and splicing it into the wires that go directly to the track motors.
+Seats equipped with memory require a memory bypass, which can be achieved by mapping out the switch harness and splicing it into the wires that go directly to the track motors.

-Seats equipped with heat (no A/C) can usually be wired in with the OEM heat switches and a little bit of fiddling.
-If you want a seat with heat but you can't find it, don't worry!
-You can simply add a universal heater to it.
-In the long run it will probably be cheaper and it will give you less headaches in wiring.
+Seats equipped with heat (without A/C) can usually be wired in with the OEM heat switches with some adjustments.
+If you want a heated seat but can't find one, don't worry!
+You can add a universal heater to it.
+This will likely be cheaper and cause fewer headaches in wiring.

-Seats equipped with heat/AC use a special system that requires a computer and that's not something you want to fiddle with.
-The best way to do it is to purchase a Katzkin DegreeZ kit from your local Katzkin dealer and retrofit it into your seat.
-For most manufacturers this is very easy as the DegreeZ system is used in the OEM system.
+Seats equipped with Heat and Air Conditioning use a special system that requires a computer.
+The best way to install this is to purchase a Katzkin DegreeZ kit from your local Katzkin dealer and retrofit it into your seat.
+For most manufacturers, this is very easy as the DegreeZ system is used in the OEM system.